PaulHowes/asf/README.md

 # TODO List

-1. Remove dependency on `Boost::any`

-    There's nothing inherently wrong with `Boost::any`, but I'd prefer to not depend on such a large library for one thing.
-Also the performance of `Boost::any` is known to be poor, so any replacement must be benchmarked against it.

-2. Add formatting information to the parameters
+1. Add formatting information to the parameters

    Formatting information should take the form {0:d} where the colon is the separator between the positional argument and the characters after it define how to emit the matching argument.

 # Contributing

 1. Fork it
 2. Create a feature branch (`git checkout -b new-feature`)
 3. Commit changes (`git commit -am "Added new feature xyz"`)
 4. Push the branch (`git push origin new-feature`)
 5. Create a new pull request.

 # Maintainers